katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

-There is just one thing missing, that is the hallmark of traditional object oriented languages (although it was not the original purpose), safe polymorphism achieved through inheritance.
+There is just one thing missing, that is the hallmark of traditional object oriented languages (although it was not the original purpose), safe polymorphism, usually achieved through inheritance.

 This is actually what differentiate objects on "modern" languages from sets of functions operating on the same data structure in Go (and in C, which is even more explicit on this subject).

-So how does Go approach the safe polymorphism problem ?
+So how does Go approach the safe polymorphism problem without inheritance ?
 Here enters one of the coolest features of Go, interfaces.

 Since this post is already very long, the evolution of the ideas to interfaces will be made on a subsequent post.